AzBuilder/.github/profile/README.md

 ## Introduction

-Terrakube is an open source collaboration platform for running remote infraestructure as code operations using terraform that aims to be an alternative for close source tools like Terraform Enterprise.
+Terrakube is an open source collaboration platform for running remote infrastructure as code operations using terraform that aims to be an alternative for close source tools like Terraform Enterprise.

 ## Useful Resources